egemenimre/satkit/docs/usagedocs/propagation/tle_storage.md

 Note that, the contents of the {py:class}`.TleStorage` object are stored in a list called `tle_list`.

 (tle_storage/filtering)=
-## Extracting Specific Data from the Lists (Filtering)
+## Extracting Specific Data from the Lists: Filtering

 The {py:class}`.TleStorage` object offers a number of filtering options:
 - filtering by value: look for a match to a specific value
 - filtering by range: look for a range of values
 - filtering by function: look for matches or range of values with a custom function

-"Filtering by value" is useful to match a specific identifier in the list, for example a satellite ID number or, satellites from a certain launch.
+"Filtering by value” is useful to match a specific identifier in the list, for example a satellite ID number or, satellites from a certain launch.
 The enumerator {py:class}`.TleValueFilterParams` is used to identify the parameter to be matched.
 ```
 filtered_list_1 = tle_storage_1.filter_by_value(TleValueFilterParams.SAT_NR, 46495)
 ```